otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/05-testing-and-storybook.md

  * What is happening here?
  *
  * 1. Using the render() function to virtually render the LoginTestExample component in the testing environment
- * 2. Get the span element by its data test id attribute
+ * 2. Get the span element by data test id attribute
  * 3. Test if the span element's text content is empty */ test("loading should not be visible", () => {